What HomeSafe Appraisal Rules Should Riverside Homeowners Know in 2026?

 Introduction

-This guide covers 5 specific topics within property, each based on the cited source material and written for California borrowers as of 2026.
+This guide covers 5 specific topics within property, each based on the official source material and written for Riverside and California borrowers as of 2026.

 1. Is an ADU allowed for HomeSafe?